 A thorough nasoendoscopy can reveal mucopus with postnasal drip.
-This resulted in the patient experiencing sore throat and chronic cough with minimal nasal symptoms since the pus was irritating the throat more than the nose.
+This resulted in the patient experiencing symptoms like sore throat and chronic cough with minimal nasal symptoms since the pus was irritating the throat more than the nose.

 Picture of endoscopic balloon sinuplasty.
 The device is used to access the opening of the blocked sinuses and the balloon is inflated to “unblock” the sinuses for aeration.

 Occasionally for patients who have failed maximal medical therapy, a FESS (Functional endoscopic sinus surgery) may be necessary to thoroughly wash out the sinuses.
-If nasal polyps are detected at the same time, these can be removed and sent for histology to exclude a tumor.
+If nasal polyps are detected at the same time, these can be removed and sent for histology to exclude a tumour.
 This is usually a day surgery procedure with minimal discomfort to the patient.

-- There can be some blood stained mucus discharge from the nose in the first 24 hours after surgery.
+- There can be some blood-stained mucus discharge from the nose in the first 24 hours after surgery.
 This will lessen after that.

 - The results of any histology sent (for example for polyps) will take 3 working days for the final results to be out.

 - You may feel slightly giddy due to the anaesthetic effects.
 Be careful when you move about.

 - Do not agitate the wound in the nose and sinus by frequent throat clearing or trying to clear the nose.
 This can result in bleeding.